-There is no eternal night for us.
-We are children of the day, the heritage of light, so we set aside the habits of night people.
-No longer do we live for fading night-pleasures with no thought for tomorrow.
+Beloved, there is no eternal night for us.
+We are children of the day, the heritage of light and so we set aside the habits of night people.
+We don't live any longer for fading night-pleasures with no thought for tomorrow.